Why did my dental filling keep dropping out?

 • More costly than silver amalgam

-• Not suitable for those who wanted tooth-colored fillings
+• Not suitable for those who want tooth-colored fillings

 Silver amalgam